zwettemaan/CEPSparker/ReadMe.md

 If the links become broken, simply delete the _LocalLinks_ folder and re-run the `setupLocalLinks` script.

-## Debugging

-### Clear the log folder

-Before starting a debug session, you might want to clear the contents of the _Adobe_LogFiles_ folder (look inside the _LocalLinks_ folder.
-If you don't see _LocalLinks_, run the `SetupLocalLinks` script).

-When you try running your panel and things go badly wrong, you might not even get to the point where you can use the debugger.

-If and when that happens, there might be some information in this folder.

-Clearing the whole folder will avoid getting drowned in old log info.

-For CC 2013, it is 4.0
-for CC 2014, it is 5.0

 ## Next Steps

 As you get more familiar with the workflow, you'll probably want to